cdsbasel/dataanalytics/menu/meet-the-expert.md

 ---
 layout: page
-title:
+title: Meet the expert
 ---

 ## Please read before entering webinar

-1. Please keep your microphone muted at all times.
+1. Keep your microphone muted at all times.

 2.